 The Port Authority of New York and New Jersey works with hundreds of minority, women-owned, small, and disadvantaged businesses each year procuring goods and services, construction, architectural and engineering work.
 Visit and review our publicly advertised RFPs and bids and view the list of disciplines and expertise we are seeking for our major capital projects.
-You may also download the Annual Construction Plan to review both publicly advertised and set-aside contracts planned for the year before pursuing the certification process.
 We encourage you to make sure there is a match between the services your firm offers and what the agency procures.

 To apply for certification, you must submit either a Minority and Women-owned Business Enterprise (MWBE) Application or a Small Business Enterprise (SBE) Application, along with the required documentation, to the Office of Business Diversity and Civil Rights.
 Eligible MWBE firms are certified for a five-year period and SBE firms are certified for a three-year period.

 To apply as a Disadvantaged Business Enterprise (DBE), you must submit a DBE Application Package and a Statement of Personal Net Worth together with the required supporting documents.
 For detailed information on the DBE federal program, please visit U.S. Department of Transportation Office of Small and Disadvantaged Business Utilization.
 Once certified, the firm is listed in the New York State Unified Certification Program (NYSUCP) or the New Jersey Unified Certification Program (NJUCP) directory of certified DBEs.
-An Annual No Change Affidavit and a Personal Financial Statement must be submitted to this office each year in order to remain an active DBE.
+An Annual No Change Affidavit and a Personal Financial Statement must be submitted annually in order to remain an active DBE.

 A completed Marketing Data Form is required as part of all applications.
 The information provided on this form is recorded into our database and included as an additional feature in the Directory of Minority, Women-owned, Small, and Disadvantaged Business Enterprises.
 The directory provides Port Authority tenants, contractors, vendors, and other government agencies with access to our certified MWSDBEs for participation in prime and subcontracting opportunities.